 How do I know if a college is right for me?

 The best way to figure out if a school is a good fit is to visit the campus.
-Campuses offer many opportunities throughout the year - check the school's website or contact them directly to find out what your options are.
-There are many schools within a close driving distance to CPHS, so we highly recommend you take advantage of these opportunities.
-Here are some ideas:
+Campuses offer many opportunities throughout the year to visit their campus.
+Check the school's website or contact them directly to find out what their options are when it comes to Campus Visits.
+Here are a few examples as to what the campus may offer you as far as a visit goes:

 - In-depth look - programs vary by campus.
 These give you a closer look into specific areas of interest on campus.
 Some smaller schools even have programs that allow you to stay overnight in a dorm!